Saurabh24500/Demo/README.md

 5. different method knoledge for hack technique.
 6. website help junior student and blog chat material pyq and all..
 7. eye focus detector for reading.
+8. hand gestures famous method but make game like use shape and make it like take track make and run car